Force over Distance: Chapter 18

 Rush looked at the bottle, unimpressed.
 “That’s like—fuckin’.
 Three days.”

 “We stopped rationing water a while ago, genius.
-If you spend tonight throwing up TJ is gonna read me the riot act.
+If you spend tonight throwing up, TJ’s gonna read me the riot act.
 She might anyway.”

 “Tamara should be in charge of this mission,” Rush said.
 “Can y’jus’ step aside, maybe?
-Take up some kind of sport.
-Teach people to run around injured in the dark?
+Take up some kinda sport?
+Teach people t’run around injured in the dark?
 Your favorite hobby?”

-“Sorry about the Telford thing,” Young said.
+“Sorry about the Telford thing,” he said.
 “I didn’t mean to get derailed.”

 “An’ isn’t that just like him?”
 Rush sighed.